On short expressions for cosets of permutation subgroups: Introduction

 Studying permutation subgroups is a rich part of today's research in finite group theory.
-The interest in permutations is even more understandable in light of the Classification of Finite Simple Groups (CFSG): a \textit{simple group} is a group that has no nontrivial normal subgroup, and simple groups are usually seen as the equivalent of prime numbers in group theory because of the Jordan-H\"{o}lder theorem; CFSG states that every finite simple group is either a cyclic group of size $p$ prime, $\mathrm{Alt}(n)$ for $n\geq 5$, a group of Lie type or one of $26$ exceptional groups.
+The interest in permutations is even more understandable in light of the Classification of Finite Simple Groups (CFSG): a \textit{simple group} is a group that has no nontrivial normal subgroup, and simple groups are usually seen as the equivalent of prime numbers in group theory because of the Jordan-H\"{o}lder theorem \cite[\S 55]{Jor70} \cite{Hol89}.
+CFSG states that every finite simple group is either a cyclic group of size $p$ prime, $\mathrm{Alt}(n)$ for $n\geq 5$, a group of Lie type or one of $26$ exceptional groups (see for instance \cite[\S 1.2]{Wil09}).

 CFSG has also many consequences, some of which we employ in the course of our reasoning.
 For example, it is possible to give better classification theorems of permutation subgroups using CFSG than not using it; on the other hand, while CFSG is generally accepted it is also very unwieldy, so that proving results without using CFSG is preferable to the alternative.
-Let us consider what we will call Theorem~\ref{thcammar}, a consequence of a result by Cameron \cite{Ca81} and Mar\'oti \cite{Ma02} that describes all the primitive permutation groups as either having relatively small size or being very close to a wreath product of alternating groups: compare it with Pyber's result \cite{Py93} (Theorem~\ref{thpyber}), that manages to give a similar description only for doubly transitive subgroups.
-For the sake of clarity, we provide definitions for the properties we have just mentioned: a permutation subgroup $G\leq\mathrm{Sym}(n)$ is \textit{transitive} if for any two elements $x,y\in [n]$ there exists a $g\in G$ with $g(x)=y$, and it is \textit{$d$-transitive} if for any two $d$-tuples of distinct elements $(x_{1},\ldots,x_{d}),(y_{1},\ldots,y_{d})\in [n]^{d}$ there is a $g\in G$ with $g(x_{i})=y_{i}$ for each $1\leq i\leq d$ (a $2$-transitive subgroup is also commonly called \textit{doubly transitive}); moreover, a transitive permutation subgroup $G$ is \textit{primitive} if there is no system of blocks (each of size $>1$ and $<n$) such that the image of any block under the action of any permutation $g\in G$ is another block: every doubly transitive group is primitive and every primitive group is transitive, but in general the inverse implications are not true.
+Let us consider what we will call Theorem~\ref{th:cammar}, a consequence of a result by Cameron \cite{Cam81} and Mar\'oti \cite{Mar02} that describes all the primitive permutation groups as either having relatively small size or being very close to a wreath product of alternating groups: compare it with Pyber's result \cite{Pyb93} (Theorem~\ref{th:pyber}), that manages to give a similar description only for doubly transitive subgroups.